- Reviewed: 28 January 2021, 10:17 NZDT

 Crime levels in Niger are high, especially in the capital city of Niamey, and foreigners are frequently targeted.
 Muggings are common in Niamey around the Gawaye Hotel, the National Museum, Kennedy Bridge and the Petit Marché, particularly at night.
 New Zealanders are advised not to walk alone or after dark in these areas.
 Other common types of crime include home invasions, carjackings and theft.

-Armed bandits operate throughout northern and eastern Niger and large parts of northern Niger are off-limits to tourists.
+Armed bandits operate throughout eastern Niger, the border area with Nigeria south of Zinder, and large parts of northern Niger are off-limits to tourists.

 New Zealanders who decide to travel outside Niamey against our advice should ensure they put in place appropriate personal security protection measures.
-We recommend travelling in convoy, with a local guide and only during daylight hours.
+We recommend travelling in convoy of at least two vehicles, with a local guide and only during daylight hours.
+Attacks have occurred on the Agadez-Arlit, Agedez-Tahoua, and Tillabery-Niamey roads.
 You should prepare well in advance and ensure all vehicles are fully equipped with essential supplies, including a satellite phone.

 Niger frequently experiences protests and demonstrations, usually near government buildings and university campuses, some of which have turned violent in the past.
 New Zealanders are advised to follow any advice issued by the local authorities and avoid all demonstrations, protests and rallies as they have the potential to turn violent with little warning.

-There is a danger from unexploded landmines in some parts of Niger, including in Niamey.
+There is a danger from unexploded landmines in some parts of Niger, including in Niamey and in the northern region of Agadez.
 We recommend you remain on well-used roads and paths.

 Commercial and internet fraud is a common problem in many African countries.
 New Zealanders in Niger should be wary of any offers that seem too good to be true, as they may be a scam.
 For further information see our advice on Internet Fraud and International Scams.